Safe Holding in the Care of Older People

 Restraint Training appropriate to the Dementia Care Context

 Your staff will meet these Safe Holding Learning Outcomes-

-- Conduct safe practices for approaching and interaction with older clients exhibiting distressed behaviours (formerly known as challenging behaviours).
+- Conduct safe practices for approaching and interaction with older clients exhibiting distressed behaviours

 - Understand the Duty of Care requirements regarding Restraint and Protection for Older People in Care.

 - Understand staff rights and the limitations of those rights to use force for Restraint and Protection

 - Know the risks associated with physical intervention and specifically the risks of serious injury.

 This course begins with a careful explanation of the triggers of stress-related behaviours in people with dementia.
 Our focus here is to encourage staff to look carefully at how their actions and beliefs and values may be increasing the levels of stress which their clients experience.
 We then discuss the actions of care staff which can be defined as restrictive practices or ‘restraint’ of older people and specifically the rules which govern the appropriateness of any intrusion into the liberty of an older person.

 We explore with staff the different ways in which they might approach an older person in a non-escalatory manner.